Article

 It’s important to identify these items which are no longer relevant and understand why that is the case.
 Inactive items also take up space on the platform and are searchable, muddying results.
 It makes sense to either delete them (if certain they are no longer relevant) or archive them (in case someone may need to reference them at a later time).

 To find the least-viewed items, identify the items with the fewest page views over a set time.
-It is best to use a longer period than when trying to identify the least popular items (three or six months).
+It is best to use a longer period than when trying to identify the least popular items (three or six months), ensuring accurate tracking of engagement trends.

 — Employee Happiness KPIs

-Overall employee happiness includes elements such as being compensated fairly along with recognition, engagement and strong leadership.
+Overall employee happiness includes elements such as being compensated fairly along with recognition, engagement, and strong leadership.
 If a business doesn’t address engagement and whether employees are happy in their work, it may end up with well-paid workers who only do the minimum to retain their jobs or a highly engaged team that is looking for better-paying work elsewhere.
+Tracking employee happiness through surveys and analytics helps align intranet goals with organizational objectives.

 8. Employee Satisfaction

 How do you find out whether employees are happy with their jobs?
 The easiest way is to ask them.
-The company intranet is supposed to be a piece of technology that improves overall experience with the company and increases productivity.
+The company intranet is supposed to be a piece of software that improves overall experience with the company and increases productivity, supported by analytics tools to track usage and gather feedback.

 Consider administering employee satisfaction surveys to take the pulse of what employees are thinking and feeling.
 A worker may be hesitant to share their feelings about work with even the most trusted manager.
-However, an anonymous online survey can yield honest responses on what the company is doing well and where improvements can be made.
+However, an anonymous online survey can yield honest responses on what the company is doing well and where improvements can be made, with results tracked and reported through the intranet analytics.

 To get honest feedback on the intranet itself, try asking employees questions like: